Looking for radar detectors?Start shopping

 A two-piece detector system in which an antenna is mounted behind your car's front grille, while the control and display are installed in or under the dash.
 The two pieces are connected by a cable or wireless transceiver.
 With a remote-mount you sacrifice a small degree of sensitivity (the higher a detector is mounted, the better) in exchange for low visibility.

 SWS uses radar to promote highway safety by transmitting a signal to alert you of changing or potentially hazardous road conditions such as highway construction sites, accidents and railroad crossings.
-All of the radar detectors Crutchfield offers detect SWS signals and include a separate alert signal to distinguish them from radar being used for speed detection.
+Most radar detectors detect SWS signals and include a separate alert signal to distinguish them from radar being used for speed detection.

 A detector's ability to detect police radar while ignoring the presence of such devices as automatic garage door openers and microwaves, which may operate on closely neighboring frequencies.
 A good radar detector offers high selectivity as well as being highly sensitive.